 Happy New Year!
 I always like to start the New Year with a BANG, and if you call the flu..make that the death of me flu, a BANG, then I guess I did.
 Remember that ear infection I was talking about Christmas Eve?
 That was a precursor to almost two weeks now of misery.
-I am one hot mama, and I’m not speaking in a physical sense.
-I’ve still got the fever, baby.
+I am one hot mama, and I’m not speaking in a aesthetic sense.
+I’m speaking in 102 Fahrenheit sense.

 SO, my holiday consisted of bed rest and lots of fluids.
 Writing this post is not easy.
 I write a paragraph..take a break, lather, rinse, repeat.

 Only in my dreams.

 I digress.
 Post holiday – I crave pasta and steak, and after seeing this Grilled Asian Marinated Flat Iron Steak on Jane’s blog, I put aside these Chocolate Pecan Pie Bars and this Vanilla Bean Cheesecake with Walnut Crust and Creamy Chocolate Sauce for another day.
 I had to make this steak.
 Not only did the marinade sound terrific, but it contains an ingredient I’m quite fond of.
 Alright, that’s an understatement.
 An ingredient I love and have dabbled with more than a bit on this blog.
 Sriracha Sauce.
 Jane has a lot of mouth-watering, spicy recipes, like Crab Wontons with Screaming Hot Chile Sauce – (my kinda gal), but, again, I had to have this steak.

 I couldn’t find a decent flat-iron steak, so I went for the tough guy (what else is new, I like my meat like I like my men?), err..tough cut of beef aka the underbelly of the cow.
 The cut of beef that dares you to love me tender…

 There are three steps to making flank steak melt-in-your-mouth tender; 1.
 Marinate 2.
 Sear on a very hot grill or pan 3.
 Slice the steak against the grain.
 The grain (it looks like rows of lines) runs vertically up and down the length of the steak, so you cut across the grain horizontally, preferably thin and on the bias.
 If you love chewing on shoe leather, slice it along the grain.